design-tokens/community-group/technical-reports/format/groups.md

 ### Type

-Groups may include an optional `type` property so a type property does not need to be manually added to every token.
+Groups MAY include an optional `type` property so a type property does not need to be manually added to every token.
 [See supported "Types"](#types) for more information.

 If a group has a `type` property it acts as a default type for any tokens within the group, including ones in nested groups, that do not explicity declare a type via their own `type` property.
 For the full set of rules by which a design token's type is determined, please refer to the [design token type property chapter](#type-0).